SyXo/telegramFileManager/README.md

 * Additionally, you can give the `test_filesize=<size>` argument to specify size
 * and/or `test_args=resume(1|2)` argument to check soft|force cancelling
 * Example: `make test test_filesize=10G test_args=resume1`
+* Your phone number and confirmation code will only be asked the first time you run the tests, after that they will be saved as `a1.session`

 ### Getting app_id and api_hash
 * Log in to your [Telegram core](https://my.telegram.org)